 Motor Mount Buyer's Guide

-- Also referred to as the engine mount, the motor mount secures the engine and transmission in its proper position.
+- The motor mount, also known as engine mount, secures the engine and transmission in their proper position.

 - There are usually three to four mounts holding the engine and transmission in place.

-- Motor mounts have a lifespan of about 5-7 years and may be replaced by piece.
+- Motor mounts have a lifespan of about 5-7 years and may be replaced per piece.

 - Failing motor mounts are usually caused by poor installation, factory defects, and normal wear and tear.

-- When getting a replacement motor mount, you should consider its fitment, features, and material.
+- When getting a replacement, you should consider its fitment, features, and material.

-- Replacement motor mount cost can fall anywhere from $33.00 to $400 at CarParts.com.
+- A new motor mount cost can fall anywhere from $33 to $400 at CarParts.com.
 It can be purchased either by piece or as a set.

 Excessive noise when driving can point to several issues with your car, one of which is a problem with your motor mounts.
-Typically installed in a set of three or four, they hold the engine and transmission in place so that you can enjoy a smooth and problem-free ride.
-Once any of the installed engine motor mounts start to fail, you risk not only completely damaging your vehicle but also the lives of your passengers as well.
+Once any of the installed engine motor mounts start to fail, you risk not only damaging your vehicle but also endangering the lives of your passengers.

 The motor mount, also known as the engine mount, is made to prevent your engine and transmission from moving around the engine compartment.
 It also absorbs shock and vibration for a smooth drive.
 Normally, you’ll find three to four-engine mounts securing the engine and transmission.